MicrosoftDocs/win32/desktop-src/medfound/using-the-indexer-to-write-a-new-index.md

 ---
-Description: 'This topic shows how to write an index for an Advanced Systems Format (ASF) file.' ms.assetid: 'a14e3bef-0232-4259-930a-d860ed9230fd'
+Description: This topic shows how to write an index for an Advanced Systems Format (ASF) file. ms.assetid: a14e3bef-0232-4259-930a-d860ed9230fd
-title: Using the Indexer to Write a New Index
+title: Using the Indexer to Write a New Index ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using the Indexer to Write a New Index